Skip to Main Content

 Example research statement

 This can be in the form of a question or a sentence.
-Just think about what you want to research and write it down in one sentence.
+Just think about what you specifically want to find out, and write it down in one sentence.

 Highlight keywords in research statement